 The World’s Order: How will the globalization process evolve following the Corona crisis?
 Is a new world order expected?
 What are its characteristics?
 What can the State of Israel and other countries do now to secure their proper place in the new order?

-Publicity: who’s authority and responsibility, will manage public information during a national crisis (in Israel / other countries)?
-Is it right that more than one cause will have an explanation?
-How correct is it to allow opinion pluralism from government officials (for example, in health area)?
+Media Policy and Public Diplomacy: Who’s authority and responsibility is it to conduct public diplomacy and manage the media policy during a national crisis (in Israel / other countries)?
+Is it appropriate that more than one government agency will convey information to the public? it Is it appropriate to allow public opinion pluralism by government officials (for example, in the health area)?